-The texture of a US-Teddy is plush and soft.
-The plush and soft coat shows an erect and springy look.
+The texture of a US-Teddy is crimped.
+The crimped coat shows an erect and springy look.
 When mildly touched the coat should show resilience and return in to its original look.
 The whiskers are fairly straight.
 The belly in young US Teddies is usually fairly curly, but tends to become flatter with age.
 Each individual hair shows a slight kink at the tip and with exceptional texture is inclined to point in the direction of the head.